 - There are various different dishes, soups, sweets, and drinks served around the world.

-- These foods are full of minerals, vitamins, and more.
+- These foods in this Ramadan food idea are full of minerals, vitamins, and more.

 - Good nutrition during Ramadan is a must in order to avoid malnutrition and dehydration.